CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module CON.3 Data backup concept.md

 The following influencing factors (see CON.3.M1 * Survey of influencing factors of the data backup *) must be observed:

 * Availability requirements: The higher the availability requirements, the faster the targeted access to required volumes must be possible.
 If manual inventory management does not meet availability requirements, automated access methods can be used.
 * Data volume: The data volume ultimately determines the type and number of storage media or the size of the online storage.
-For correspondingly large volumes of data, sufficient storage capacity must be provided in the data medium archive.
+For a correspondingly large volume of data, sufficient storage capacity must be provided in the data medium archive.
 * Deadlines: If deletion deadlines are met, the organization of the backup archive must ensure that the data is deleted at the specified times.
 The process must be documented.
-* Confidentiality and integrity of the data: the higher this requirement is, the more carefully it must be prevented that it can be manipulated on the data carriers.
+* Confidentiality and integrity of the data: The higher this need is, the more carefully it must be prevented that can be manipulated on the media.
 The necessary access control can be achieved through appropriate infrastructural and organizational measures.
 ** transport modalities **

 During a data backup, data is transported.
 Be it that they are transmitted over a network or a line, whether it is that data carriers are transported to the data medium archive.
 The following should be noted: